 5. Download Your New Business Card

-And that's how to create a business card quickly and easily.
+And that's how to design a business card quickly and easily.

 Create Your New Business Card Today

 Now you know how to design good business cards and where you can find excellent templates at Envato Elements and Placeit.
-Check them out and let us know in the comments below if you’ve found the perfect business card template for your company and which it is.
+Check them out and let us know in the comments below how'd you go with designing business cards for your company.
+Also, let us know if you’ve found the perfect business card template and which it is.
 We’d love to hear from you.